020 7873 5000

 Hike in one of Jordan’s nature reserves

 Experience the wilder side of Jordan in Dana Biosphere Reserve or Ajloun Forest Reserve.
-Both offer excellent flora and fauna with scenic walks.
+Both offer excellent flora and fauna with marked scenic walks.
 The Dana Biosphere Reserve is the largest and is great for birdwatching enthusiasts.
 The Ajloun Forest Reserve is best enjoyed by walking the 7-kilometre Soap Maker’s Trail and enjoying the panoramic views.
-You can also visit a co-operative, where local women produce soap from olive oil.
+Here you can also visit a co-operative, where local women produce soap from olive oil.

-Watch Roman chariot performances
+Watch a Roman chariot race in Jerash

-Visit desert castles
+Visit Jordan's desert castles

 Genuinely small groups